-Kokopelli is one of the most intriguing and widespread images surviving from ancient Anasazi Indian mythology, and is a prominent figure in Hopi legends.
+Kokopelli is one of the most intriguing and widespread images surviving from ancient Anasazi mythology and is a prominent figure in Hopi legends.
 The figure represents a mischievous trickster or the Minstrel, spirit of music.
 Kokopelli is considered a symbol of fertility who brought well-being to the people, assuring success in hunting, planting and growing crops, and human conception.

 Kokopelli is a proper noun, so it should always be capitalized and used just like a name: